|

 can tailor it to fit their needs, for work, education, information,

+entertainment and communication.
 Widespread access to the internet became available, for people

 living in a developed and free environment, ten